ROCHESTER DICKENS FESTIVAL |

 FESTIVAL HIGHLIGHTSwe are gradually building up this page to showcase regular highlights of the festivals.
 If you would like make our lives easier by submitting an item, or correct any errors, please contact us

-The Story of the Seven poor TravellersThe Story of the Seven Poor travellers is enacted each morning of the Dickensian Christmas Festival.
+The Story of the Seven poor TravellersThe Story of the Seven Poor travellers is enacted each morning of the Dickensian Christmas.
 It celebrates the Dickens short story 'The Seven Poor Travellers', which was based on an actual visit by Dickens to Rochester, in which he A small parade starts at the Victoria and Bull Hotel (The Bull') and proceeds to the Six Poor Travellers House.
-The large crowds are partly explained by the fact that after a short reading real Christmas food is distributed 'to the poor'.
+The large crowds are partly explained by the fact that until recently, after a short reading real Christmas food was distributed 'to the poor', leading to something of a scrum!
 Dickens' text is available on the internet from Project Gutenberg.
+The Candlelit Parade and Carols for Christmas

 |